phantomeis/BF2142_Fesl_Emulator/README.md

 #Battlefield 2142 Statistics Emulator Server

-before you read on, find my guide for windows with pictures, ready-packed zip download and tutorials on the databases here: https://prmp.boards.net/thread/10/setup-ranked-lan-server
+before you read on, read my guide for Windows OSwith pictures, ready-packed zip download and tutorials on the databases here: https://prmp.boards.net/thread/10/setup-ranked-lan-server

+######
+fesl_login_server.exe
+######
+FESL/GS login server emulator v.1.0 (BETA 06)
+by Andrew Vasiliev
+e-mail: vasiliev1979@yandex.ru

+Based on "Simple TCP proxy/datapipe" and "GS login server emulator" sources by Luigi Auriemma
+e-mail: aluigi@autistici.org
+web:    aluigi.org

+Usage: %s [options]
+..Options:.
+-x port   port to listen connections (18300 default).
+-v        verbose output.
+-l        1 - logfile on, 0 - logfile off (default).
+FOR DEBUG.
+-restore_srv  enable restore account and password to email.
+-dbhost   host MySQL DB.
+-dbname   DB name.
+-dbuser   DB user.
+-dbpass   DB password.
+-p        increase process priority.
+-d DIR    dump the content of the connections in various tcpdump-like cap files.
+######

 Now this is from the original author:

 ##Client
 1. Install Battlefield 2142
 2. Patch to version 1.50 and then 1.51
 3. Replace original bf2142.exe with bf2142.exe from [cracked_exe] folder (for your version, i recommend 1.51)
+(This is not cracked, but IP addresses inside the exe are chnaged for easier edits later on!)
+4. Depending in your Battlefield 2142patch version you either do:

+Patch version 1.25
-4. (if you have installed v1.25) Edit hosts.ics ("С:\Windows\System32\drivers\etc\hosts.ics") and add next lines (сhange your.external.ip to your server's external ip):
+You need to edit hosts.ics ("С:\Windows\System32\drivers\etc\hosts.ics") and add next lines (сhange your.external.ip to your server's external ip):

 ```
 your.external.ip bf2142-pc.fesl.ea.com